ElfIncredible/Parkinson-s-Disease-ML-Detection/README.md

 - Standardize the features by fitting a StandardScaler to the training data and transforming both the training and testing data.
 This ensures that the features have a mean of 0 and a standard deviation of 1, which can improve the performance of many machine learning algorithms.

 ### Model training - Support Vector Machine
+- Initialize a Support Vector Machine (SVM) classifier with a linear kernel.
+The SVM classifier is designed to find the best linear separation between the classes in the training dataset.
+- Train it using the standardized training data.
+Once trained, this classifier can be used to make predictions on new, unseen data.

+### Model evaluation - Accuracy Score
+- Evaluate the performance of the trained SVM classifier by calculating and printing the accuracy scores on both the training and testing datasets.
+- Make predictions on the training data and calculate the accuracy by comparing the predicted labels with the true labels.
+- Make predictions on the testing data and calculate the accuracy similarly.
+- Print the accuracy scores for both the training and testing datasets, allowing you to assess how well the model performs on known and unseen data.